Holes (film): Plot

-In Texas, the Yelnats family has been cursed to be unlucky, which they blame on their ancestor Elya's failure to keep a promise to fortune teller Madame Zeroni over a century earlier in Latvia.
-One day, Stanley Yelnats IV is wrongfully convicted of stealing a pair of sneakers that were donated to charity by baseball player Clyde "Sweet Feet" Livingston, and is sentenced to 18 months at Camp Green Lake, a juvenile detention camp, in lieu of jail time.
+In Green Lake, Texas, the Yelnats family has been cursed to be unlucky, which they blame on their ancestor Elya's failure to keep a promise to fortune teller Madame Zeroni over a century earlier in Latvia.
+One day, Stanley Yelnats IV is wrongfully convicted of stealing a pair of sneakers donated to charity by baseball player Clyde "Sweet Feet" Livingston, and is sentenced to 18 months of hard labor at Camp Green Lake, a juvenile detention camp, in lieu of jail time.

-The camp is in a dried lake bed where rain never falls and venomous yellow-spotted lizards proliferate.
-Stanley meets the warden, Louise Walker, her assistant, Mr. Sir, and camp counselor Dr. Pendanski.
-Prisoners, known by their nicknames—including Zero, Zig-Zag, Armpit, Squid, X-Ray, and Magnet—spend each day digging holes in the desert; they may earn a day off if they find anything interesting inside the holes.
-After Stanley finds a golden lipstick tube initialed K.B. and a fossil, he is accepted into the group and given the nickname Caveman.
-When Magnet steals Mr. Sir's bag of sunflower seeds, Stanley takes the blame and is taken by Mr. Sir to Walker's cabin.
-Inside, Stanley notices old wanted posters and newspapers that lead him to realize that "KB" stands for Katherine "Kissin' Kate" Barlow, an outlaw his grandfather encountered.
-Walker assaults Mr. Sir for his irrelevant report and allows Stanley to return to work.
+The camp is in a dry lake bed where rain never falls and venomous yellow-spotted lizards thrive.
+Stanley meets warden Louise Walker, her assistant Mr. Sir, and counselor Dr. Steve Pendanski.
+Inmates, nicknamed Zero, Zig-Zag, Armpit, Squid, X-Ray, and Magnet, dig holes daily, earning a day off for interesting finds.
+After Stanley discovers a golden lipstick tube marked K.B. and a fossil, he's accepted into the group and nicknamed Caveman.
+When Magnet steals Mr. Sir's sunflower seeds, Stanley assumes responsibility and is taken to Walker's cabin.
+He finds wanted posters there and learns "KB" stands for Katherine "Kissin' Kate" Barlow, a school teacher-turned-outlaw who once robbed a money chest from his great-grandfather Stanley Yelnats Sr. After admonishing Mr. Sir for his irrelevant report, Walker lets Stanley return to work.

-Camp Green Lake's history is revealed in a series of flashbacks as a flourishing lakeside community in the 19th century.
+Camp Green Lake's history is revealed in flashbacks as a flourishing lakeside community in the 19th century.
 Kate romantically bonds with Sam, an African-American onion merchant who helps repair her schoolhouse.
-When the wealthy Charles "Trout" Walker discovers the two kissing, he spreads the word in a fit of jealousy, and the town's citizens burn down the schoolhouse and murder Sam.
-In retaliation, Kate becomes an outlaw hunting down Walker's men, earning her nickname by kissing the men she murders.
-As her legend is established, Green Lake goes into decline due to the lake's sudden evaporation.
-One of Kate's victims is Elya's son Stanley Yelnats Sr., who is robbed of his chest of gold and left to fend for himself in the desert.
-Years later, Kate has a final confrontation with the now-destitute Walkers; before allowing herself to be lethally bitten by a lizard, she boasts that neither Walker nor his descendants will find her buried fortune.
+When the wealthy Charles "Trout" Walker discovers the two kissing, he informs the other citizens out of jealousy, and they burn down the schoolhouse and murder Sam.
+In retaliation, Kate becomes an outlaw, hunting down Walker's men and earning her nickname by kissing the men she murders.
+As her legend is established, Green Lake declines due to the lake's sudden evaporation.
+Years later, Kate is found by the now-destitute Walkers; before allowing herself to be lethally bitten by a lizard, she boasts neither Trout nor his descendants will find her buried fortune.